nagiyev9/Your_Speaking_Friend_Telegram/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

----

 Happy learning with **OurSpeakingFriend**! 😊